1ma/uuid/README.md

 ### Which is the 'best' kind of UUID/Which one should I use?

-UUIDs are often used as surrogate ids for tables in relational databases.
+UUIDs are often used as surrogate keys for tables in relational databases.
 This implies that they are indexed, and index performance depends in part on how continuous these values are.
 Hence, the 'best' kind of UUID is the COMB UUID.

 I ran [a benchmark] on Postgres 9.6 in which I measured the time it took to insert a hundred million pregenerated UUIDs of different kinds.
-Version 4 UUIDs were inserted about 32 times slower into the table than a conventional autoincrement integer.
+Version 4 UUIDs were inserted about 32 times slower into the table than a conventional autoincrementing integer.
 In contrast COMB UUIDs were "just" about 40% slower.
-These results are very similar to the ones reported 15 years ago by Mr. Nilsson in his own article.
+These results are consistent with the ones reported 15 years ago by Mr. Nilsson in his own article.

 In summary, you should use COMB UUIDs unless you have specific reasons to use another kind of UUID.